shonkam/ReaktorAssignment/README.md

 ## Availability

-Project is deployed and accessable in [Heroku](https://warehouse-listing-assignment.herokuapp.com/) but because of the Herokus´ own restrictions on request timeouts which appears to be too time consuming for me at this moment, the app is only usable in locahost
+Project is deployed and accessable in [Heroku](https://warehouse-listing-assignment.herokuapp.com/) but because of the Herokus´ own restrictions on request timeouts which appears to be too time consuming for me at this moment, the app is only usable in localhost

 ![Image](media/screenshot2.jpg)